-When you think about France, you are likely to conjure up certain images in your mind.
+When you think about France, you are likely to conjure up specific images in your mind.
 It’s no surprise that the festive customs are dominated by food…

 1 Advent…

 As in most European countries, children begin December by opening an advent calendar.
-The vast majority are chocolate filled of course!
+The vast majority, of course, are chocolate-filled!

-The French do love this delicacy, and many children enjoy a ‘gouter’ of chocolate each afternoon throughout the year.
-A great source of magnesium, chocolate is the second most popular gift at Christmas in France, only beaten by perfume.
+The French love this delicacy, and many children enjoy a ‘gouter’ of chocolate each afternoon throughout the year.
+A great source of magnesium, chocolate is the second most popular Christmas gift in France, only beaten by perfume.

 The arrival of the Christmas tree, the ‘Sapin’, brings a festive warmth to each home, but if you are visiting France in December, do not expect to hear Carols and Christmas music in all the shops as this is only just beginning here!